S Carolina court upholds mask ban; trumped by federal ruling

 The number of cases has been trending down in the past few weeks, but health officials warn with vaccination rates in the state just above 50% and no vaccine yet available for children under 12, more spikes are possible throughout the school year.

 Whether to allow local districts to require masks has become a political issue.
-The Republican-dominated General Assembly has refused to come back in special session to reconsider its rules and Republican Gov. Henry McMaster, while urging people to talk to their doctors and get vaccinated, has repeated for months that parents should decide if their children wear masks at school.
+The Republican-dominated General Assembly has refused to come back in special session to reconsider its rules and the Republican governor, while urging people to talk to their doctors and get vaccinated, has repeated for months that parents should decide if their children wear masks at school.

 Republican state Education Superintendent Molly Spearman, joined by state health officials, doctors, teachers and school administrators, has urged giving school districts flexibility.